Priyank-Adhav/sih-fra-platform/docs/CONTRIBUTING.md

 * **One branch = one logical unit of work** (feature, bug fix, documentation update).
 * **All code must be reviewed** before being merged.
 * **No secrets, or `.env` files** should ever be committed.
+* **Always follow the "One Purpose Per Commit" principle.** Each commit should accomplish **exactly one thing**.
+Avoid combining unrelated changes into a single commit.
+Break down your changes into multiple commits if required.

 ---